Hawksbill sea turtle: Description

 Adult hawksbill sea turtles typically grow to 1 m in length, weighing around 80 kg on average.
 The heaviest hawksbill ever captured weighed 127 kg.
 The turtle's shell, or carapace, has an amber background patterned with an irregular combination of light and dark streaks, with predominantly black and mottled-brown colors radiating to the sides.

 Several characteristics of the hawksbill sea turtle distinguish it from other sea turtle species.
 Its elongated, tapered head ends in a beak-like mouth (from which its common name is derived), and its beak is more sharply pronounced and hooked than others.
 The hawksbill's forelimbs have two visible claws on each flipper.

-One of the hawksbill's more easily distinguished characteristics is the pattern of thick scutes that make up its carapace.
+A readily distinguished characteristic of the hawksbill is the pattern of thick scutes that make up its carapace.
 While its carapace has five central scutes and four pairs of lateral scutes like several members of its family, E. imbricata's posterior scutes overlap in such a way as to give the rear margin of its carapace a serrated look, similar to the edge of a saw or a steak knife.
 The turtle's carapace can reach almost 1 m in length.
 The hawksbill appears to frequently employ its sturdy shell to insert its body into tight spaces in reefs.

 Crawling with an alternating gait, hawksbill tracks left in the sand are asymmetrical.
 In contrast, the green sea turtle and the leatherback turtle have a more symmetrical gait.

 Due to its consumption of venomous cnidarians, hawksbill sea turtle flesh can become toxic.

 The hawksbill is biofluorescent and is the first reptile recorded with this characteristic.
-It is unknown if the effect is due to the turtle's diet, which includes biofluorescent organisms like the hard coral Physogyra lichtensteini.
-Males have more intense pigmentation than females, and a behavioural role of these differences is speculated.
+If the effect is due to the turtle's diet, which includes biofluorescent organisms like the hard coral Physogyra lichtensteini, is unknown.
+Males have more intense pigmentation than females, and a behavioral role of these differences is speculated.

 Distribution

 Hawksbill sea turtles have a wide range, found predominantly in tropical reefs of the Indian, Pacific, and Atlantic Oceans.
-Of all the sea turtle species, E. imbricata is the one most associated with warm tropical waters.
+Of all the sea turtle species, E. imbricata is the one most associated with warm, tropical waters.
 Two significant subpopulations are known, in the Atlantic and Indo-Pacific.